fiftythanks/dropdown-menu/README.md

 # Dropdown Menu

+## Description

 This is a simple npm module that provides just one function: `selectMenuBtnAndMenu(menuBtnUniqueIdentifier, menuUniqueIdentifier)`.

-To explain how it works, here's an example: say you have a hardcoded dropdown menu _list_ (this must be a list for the module to work correctly) which should open when the user activates a menu button.
+To explain how it works, here's an example: say you have a hardcoded dropdown menu _list_ (this must be a list for the module to work correctly, and each list item must contain an anchor element `<a>`) which should open when the user activates a menu button.
 The menu button and menu itself are assigned CSS classes `.menu-btn` and `.menu`.
 To make your unfunctional HTML and CSS menu functional, you just need to call `selectMenuBtnAndMenu('.menu-btn', '.menu')`.
-That's all there's.
+That's all there is.
 From now on, your list is functional.

+## Mouse Support

+Click on a list item is interpreted as a click on the link inside the list item.
 When the menu is open, click or tap outside the menu closes it.

 ## Keyboard Support